rtm516/GeyserMC-wiki/Developer-Guide.md

 ## IntelliJ
 If you're using IntelliJ for editing any of the GeyserMC projects you will most likely need to install the [Lombok](https://plugins.jetbrains.com/plugin/6317-lombok) plugin as it is used to generate a bunch of handy functions.
 You can edit without it but you may get missing functions and or other issues displayed in IntelliJ.

+## ProxyPass
+ProxyPass is a tool for intercepting packets between a bedrock server and client developed by the NukkitX team.
+It can be found [here](https://github.com/NukkitX/ProxyPass) and the vanilla bedrock server can be found [here](https://www.minecraft.net/en-us/download/server/bedrock/).